vMohd/ghidaq/README.md

 `php artisan migrate`

+7. Seed the database with all the necessary data:

+`php artisan db:seed`

-7. Compile the assets by running the following command:
+8. Compile the assets by running the following command:

 `npm run dev`

-8. Start the development server by running the following command:
+9. Start the development server by running the following command:

 `php artisan serve`

 That's it!
 You have successfully installed and set it up.
 You can now start exploring and using the features of this PHP Laravel project.

+#### **Important: Database Seeding Instructions**

+To ensure the project functions correctly, it's important to populate the database with initial data, including items and promo codes.
+Before running the following commands, please make sure you have a working database connection configured.

+1. Run the following command to seed the database with items:

+**`php artisan db:seed --class=ItemSeeder`**

+2. Run the following command to seed the database with promo codes:

+**`php artisan db:seed --class=PromoSeeder`**

+Alternatively, you can run the following command to seed the database with all the necessary data in one go:

+**`php artisan db:seed`**

+These commands will populate the database with sample items and promo codes, allowing you to test and explore the project's features.

+Feel free to modify the seeders or add more data as needed.

+Thank you for using Ghidaq Luxury Jewelry!